-- (1) This section applies to an owner of land in a pest quarantine area, for pests of banana plants other than tropical race 4, if a banana plant is growing on the land in a pest site. - (2) Unless the owner has an inspector's approval stating the plant does not have to be treated under this section, the owner must- - (a) treat the plant using treatment method B or C; and - (b) fence off the pest site from other banana plants. - (3) The owner must- - (a) treat the plant and fence off the pest site within 1 day after becoming aware the pest has been found; and - (b) as soon as practicable after the day the plant is treated, plant and grow ground cover vegetation on the pest site. - (4) The owner must not, without an inspector's approval, plant a banana plant on the pest site. - (5) The owner must grow the ground cover vegetation on the pest site unless the owner has an inspector's approval stating the vegetation need not be grown on the site. - (6) In this section-
+- (1) This section applies to an owner of land in a pest quarantine area, for pests of banana plants other than tropical race 4 or banana freckle, if a banana plant is growing on the land in a pest site. - (2) Unless the owner has an inspector's approval stating the plant does not have to be treated under this section, the owner must- - (a) treat the plant using treatment method B or C or an approved treatment method for this paragraph; and - (b) fence off the pest site from other banana plants. - (3) The owner must- - (a) treat the plant and fence off the pest site within 1 day after becoming aware the pest has been found; and - (b) as soon as practicable after the day the plant is treated, plant and grow ground cover vegetation on the pest site. - (4) The owner must not, without an inspector's approval, plant a banana plant on the pest site. - (5) The owner must grow the ground cover vegetation on the pest site unless the owner has an inspector's approval stating the vegetation need not be grown on the site. - (6) In this section-